saarmae/pdtt_pack/README.md

 1. Install this extension pack.
 2. Uninstall this extension pack without removing the extensions.

-This way you can remove single extensions you don't care about that are included with this pack.
+After this you can remove single extensions you don't care about.
 While the pack is installed it won't allow separately uninstalling the extensions.

 ## Included extensions